-Tanzania profile - Media - BBC News
+Tanzania profile

 Tanzania profile - Media

-Television is eroding radio's traditional dominance, and Tanzania has made the switchover to digital TV.
+Television is eroding radio's traditional dominance, and Tanzania has made the switch to digital TV.

-Dozens of private FM radio stations are on the air, most of them in cities.

-News from international radios - including the BBC, Voice of America and Germany's Deutsche Welle - is carried by many stations.

-Reporters Without Borders says abuses against journalists and media, including closures, threats, attacks and arrests, are frequent.

-Freedom House says a "restrictive" Media Services Bill was introduced in 2016, replacing independent media oversight arrangements with a state-run one.
+Media ownership is highly concentrated.
+IPP Media and the state-run Tanzanian Broadcasting Corporation are major players in the broadcasting sector.

+Tanzania has "suffered an unprecedented decline in press freedom" under President John Magufuli, Reporters Without Borders (RSF) said in 2019.

+Freedom House says a 2016 media law allows for harsh penalties for content deemed defamatory, seditious or illegal.
+It says attacks on journalists have contributed to "an atmosphere of fear and repression" for independent media.

 The mainland and Zanzibar have separate media policies.
-Islanders can pick up broadcasts from the mainland and read the mainland Tanzanian press.
+Islanders can pick up broadcasts from the mainland and read the mainland press.

-There were nearly 20 million internet users by 2016, according to the communications regulator.
+There were 23 million internet users by December 2018 (InternetWorldStats.com).
+Around 4.9 million Tanzanians are active on social media (We Are Social, 2019).
+Facebook is the most popular platform.

+Rules introduced in 2018 require bloggers and the owners of discussion platforms and streaming services to pay registration fees.
+In response, many of them closed their outlets, Freedom House says.

 The press